 Answered By: Open Access Team Last Updated: Apr 16, 2018 Views: 116

-The final accepted manuscript is the author’s final version of the article, after changes from peer review have been incorporated.
+The accepted manuscript is the author’s final version of the article, after changes from peer review have been incorporated.
 It is usually a plain document without the publisher’s formatting and copy edit changes.
-In Pure this document is referred to as the postprint.
-This is the version that is mandated by HEFCE for the next REF.
+In Pure this document is referred to as the 'accepted author manuscript'.
+This is the version that is mandated by the Open Access Policy for REF 2021.

-An 'Author Personal Copy', as provided by some publishers, is not equivalent to a postprint and should not be uploaded to Pure.
+An 'Author Personal Copy', as provided by some publishers, is not equivalent to an accepted manuscript and should not be uploaded to Pure.